Skip to main content

 POST /cafescafe.create

-PUT /cafes/:id (and nested writes)cafe.update
+PUT /cafes/:id (and nested writes, incl. deleting categories and items)cafe.update

 Auth errors